Publications

 Generative-Discriminative Mean Field Distribution Approximation in Multi-agent Reinforcement Learning

-Recommended citation: Aya, Shabbar.
-(2024). " Generative-Discriminative Mean Field Distribution Approximation in Multi-agent Reinforcement Learning."
-RL Conference.
-1(1).
+Recommended citation: Shabbar, Aya.
+(2024).
+Generative-Discriminative Mean Field Distribution Approximation in Multi-agent Reinforcement Learning

 Download Paper